 Check the band's or label's website to go sure that the band still is on the same label as mentioned.

 Make sure the "formed in" date equals the one mentioned in the biography.
 In the process of the migration to MSv3, many founding years have been changed to the year of the first release, which of course is wrong most of the time.

 Try to list all of the band's official sites; no merch stores or label sites.
 The Official site link goes at the top, all other links must be ordered alphabetically afterward.
 Link names must display as they do on their respective sites; also, no abbreviations.
 Example: Bandcamp (not BandCamp), Bandzone (not BandZone), Myspace (not MySpace), ReverbNation (not Reverbnation), SoundCloud (not Soundcloud), VKontakte (not Vkontakte), YouTube (not Youtube)

 Check the band's website for an updated biography.
 If the new biography concentrates too much on the newest releases and doesn't talk about the older stuff, find other sources (e.g. All Music Guide) or write one yourself.
 Please always specify the source in the end.

-Bands should only be made visible after their profile is completed - general info, biography, styles, lineup, albums, videos, band image.
-If it's done, contact a Staff member to make the band visible.
+Bands should only be made visible after their profile is completed - general info, biography, styles, lineup, albums, band image.
+If it's done, ask to have the band activated or contact a Staff member.

 If you have any suggestions regarding the style/styles played by the band please report them in the Featured bands - report mistakes thread or send a PM to a Staff member.